Copy or Write Bootable IMG Files to USB Drives Using Win32 Disk Imager

 Many times we download bootable images of operating systems or rescue CDs and we need to burn them on a CD/DVD to be able to use them.
 But sometimes we don't have access to CD/DVD drive and we want to write the bootable image to a USB drive, in such cases following free utility might come very handy.

-"Win32 Disk Imager" is a free utility available for Windows which can be used for writing and restoring images to/from removable drives (USB drives, SD Memory cards, etc).
-It can be used to write bootable images to a usb drive, making it bootable.
+"Win32 Disk Imager" aka "Win32 Image Writer" is a free utility available for Windows which can be used for writing and restoring images from removable drives (USB drives, SD Memory cards, etc).
+It can be used to write bootable IMG image files to a usb drive, making it bootable.
 It currently doesn't support writing ISO image files to USB drives.

 This program can be downloaded from following link: